nickbrandt/GitLab/doc/user/group/epics/index.md

 An epic's page contains the following tabs:

 - **Epics and Issues**: epics and issues added to this epic.
-Child epics, and their issues, are shown in a tree view.
+[Multi-level epics](#multi-level-child-epics), and their issues, are shown in a tree view.
   - Click the chevron (**>**) next to a parent epic to reveal the child epics and issues.
   - Hover over the total counts to see a breakdown of open and closed items.

   NOTE:
   The number provided here includes all epics associated with this project.
 The number includes epics for which users may not yet have permission.

-- **Roadmap**: a roadmap view of child epics which have start and due dates.
+- [**Roadmap**](#roadmap-in-epics): a roadmap view of child epics which have start and due dates.

+  NOTE:
+  Multi-level epics and Roadmap are available in GitLab Ultimate and GitLab.com Gold.

 ![epic view](img/epic_view_v13.0.png)